ParleSec/QuantumFieldKit/README.md

 ## Overview

 Quantum Field Kit is a basic quantum computing simulation toolkit designed to demonstrate and explore various quantum protocols and concepts in a binary environment.
-The toolkit provides both a command-line interface (CLI) and a graphical user interface (GUI) for running quantum simulations.

-This is a simulation toolkit and does not represent a full quantum computing environment.
-It provides conceptual demonstrations of quantum protocols.
+This toolkit provides both a command-line interface (CLI) and a graphical user interface (GUI) for running quantum simulations to provide a conceptual demonstration of quantum protocols.

 ## Features